nadeemm2/repository-aware-effort-estimation/README.md

 2. **Repository-aware CodeBERT**
    Uses the same issue text, but augments it with project and issue metadata such as repository name, issue type, priority, components, affected versions, and whether the description contains code-like content.

+Also tested against a LLM baseline using the Ollama LLaMa3 model locally one-shot prompting with using only issue descriptions.

 ## Motivation

 Story point estimation is commonly used in agile software development, but it is subjective and often inconsistent across teams and projects.
 Prior work such as Deep-SE, GPT2SP, and Llama3SP mainly focuses on issue title and description text.
 This project explores whether adding repository-aware issue context helps the model make better effort predictions.